 Epimediums are clump forming rhizomatous perennials native to woodland areas.
 They grow best in moist, humus rich, sandy soils.
 Plant in a part shade to bright light position.

 Fertilise and mulch Epimediums in winter, they love the soil to be rich in composting leaves so don't hold back with dumping them on when they fall in autumn.
-It is best to divide your Epimedium clumps every 3-5 years.
-It is a good idea to protect new foliage from slugs and snails.
+It is best to divide your Epimedium clumps every 3-5 years to keep them vigorous and expand your patch.
+Keep in mind it is a good idea to protect the new foliage from naughty slugs and snails.

 Epimedium x rubrum